The Week Started Without Us!

 So very true!!!

 Guess where we were early this morning?
 Yup!
 We went VFR (via the coffee pot) to the garden and worked for two hours.
-The garden is looking great, and we have two beds almost ready for fall planting.
+The garden looks great, and we have two beds almost ready for fall planting.
 All we need is another month or two before we start.

 I need to invest in a sun hat soon.
-With all the time I’ve been spending in the shade, I’m pretty sure the plants are starting to think I’m one of them.
-I put in some quality time with the berries and the weeds in the grape area today.
-I managed to uproot two more tomato plants—those guys just can’t seem to take a hint!
+With all the time I’ve been spending in the shade, I’m sure the plants are starting to think I’m one of them.
+I spent some quality time with the berries and the weeds in the grape area today.
+I managed to uproot two more tomato plants—those guys can’t seem to take a hint!

 Staying in the shade is essential for us fair-skinned folks!